Italian cuisine: Sicily

 Typical of Sicily is Marsala, a red, fortified wine similar to Port and largely exported.

 Trentino-Alto Adige

-The cuisine of South Tyrol – the northern half of the Trentino-Alto Adige region – combines culinary influences from Italy and the Mediterranean with a strong alpine regional and Austrian influence.
+The cuisine of South Tyrol—the northern half of the Trentino-Alto Adige region—combines culinary influences from Italy and the Mediterranean with a strong alpine regional and Austrian influence.
 Before the Council of Trent in the middle of the 16th century, the region was known for the simplicity of its peasant cuisine.
 When the prelates of the Catholic Church established there, they brought the art of fine cooking with them.
-Later, also influences from Venice and the Austrian Habsburg Empire came in.
+Later, also influences from the Republic of Venice and the Austrian Habsburg Empire came in.